 Jamestown is a medium-sized city located in the state of New York.
 With a population of 30,075 people and nine constituent neighborhoods, Jamestown is the 41st largest community in New York.
 Much of the housing stock in Jamestown was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Jamestown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jamestown are a mix of both white- and blue-collar jobs.
+Jamestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jamestown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jamestown who work in office and administrative support (13.09%), sales jobs (12.61%), and food service (6.81%).
+There are especially a lot of people living in Jamestown who work in office and administrative support (13.45%), sales jobs (12.08%), and food service (7.60%).

+Jamestown is a somewhat ethnically-diverse city.
 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jamestown include Italian, Swedish, Irish, and English.
+Important ancestries of people in Jamestown include Swedish, Italian, Irish, and English.